SidSays/apex-trigger-framework/README.md

 ### Step 2: Create a Trigger Handler Class for each SObject (Case in this example)

-> NOTE: Observe that Is_trigger_On__c from custom metadata is getting evaluated and only proceeds if true
 ```
 public without sharing class CaseTriggerHandler implements TriggerHandler {
     private boolean triggerIsExecuting;